paasovaara/blackjack/README.md

 Front end will be coded with Unity and the star of the show is the InMoov robot.

-## Startup scripts:
+## Prerequisite:

 Currently only tested on Ubuntu.

 Recommend using ```rbenv``` to install & manage ruby versions.
+This is already done in production laptop.

 Make sure dependencies are installed:

 ```
 sudo apt install libusb-1.0-0-dev udev
-gem isntall libusb
+gem install libusb
 npm i -g concurrently
 ```

-This command will automatically recognize our production devices and map them to the correct /dev/tty ports:
+## START THE SERVICES:

 ```
-./run_linux
+# IMPORTANT: BEFORE RUNNING MAKE SURE EVERYTHING IS PLUGGED IN, INCLUDING
+# knock-sensors, rfid readers and 1 leap motion

+# RUN EACH STEP IN A SEPARATE TERMINAL - THERE SHOULD BE IN TOTAL 4 SESSIONS

+# 1. Start leapmotion daemon
+sudo leapd

+# 2. Start leap motion app.
+This also automatically matches the knock sensors and rfid reader ports to the correct /dev/tty interfaces
+cd ~/inmoov/blackjack && ./run_leap_motion

+# 3. Start player 1 knock-sensor and rfid reader:
+cd ~/inmoov/blackjack && ./run_player1

+# 4. Start player 1 knock-sensor and rfid reader:
+cd ~/inmoov/blackjack && ./run_player2
 ```